-Selling a home is a major financial decision that can have a big impact on your personal assets, monthly expenses and taxes.
-When you sell property that has increased in value, you make a profit called a capital gain that is usually subject to federal taxes.
+Selling a home is a major financial decision that can have a big impact on your personal assets, monthly expenses and taxes, especially if you are an inexperienced first time home seller.
+When you sell property that has increased in value, you make a profit.
+Profits on capital assets are called capital gains, and they are usually subject to federal taxes.

 A capital gain is the difference between the amount you get when you sell an asset and its original cost.
 Capital gains are a form of taxable income, but gains you make on property you hold longer than a year – also called long-term gains – are generally taxed at lower rates than ordinary income.

 You have to meet two basic requirements known as the ownership and use tests to exclude home sale gains.
 To satisfy the ownership test, you must have owned the home for two of the past five years and to pass the use test, you need to have lived in the home as your main residence for two of the past five years.
 If you plan to exclude $500,000 as a joint filer, you and your spouse must both meet the use test.

 The same cannot be said for people who have sold other homes in the past.
-According to the IRS, you can't avoid taxes on gains when selling a home if you excluded the gain on the sale of a different home within the past two years.
+You can't avoid capital gains tax on a house sale if you excluded the gain on the sale of a different home within the past two years.